Releasing scalar fields: cosmological simulations of scalar-tensor theories for gravity beyond the static approximation

-In summary, we present a new method to solve the full equation of motion for scalar-tensor theories that does not rely on the quasi-static approximation.
-The method is based on a leap-frog scheme and can be generalised in a trivial way to a number of commonly studied modified gravity models by changing the source function in eq.(\ref{hamilton_2}).
-In order to test the consequence of the non-static terms on the evolution of the scalar field, we run cosmological simulations with our new solver.
-We find several new striking physical features which are not present in the usual static approach.
-For instance, the scalar degree of freedom develops domain walls whose evolution in time cannot be described by the static equation.
-The collapse of these domain walls are source of scalar waves that travel across several Mpc and may leave a cosmological imprint in galaxies and clusters at those scales.
-Finally, our algorithm shows that it is possible to decouple the potential wells in the scalar field from overdense regions, leading to the decoupling of real and dynamical mass.
-The questions related to the impact that these large differences that exist between static and non-static solutions has in the matter distribution itself is left for future work.
 Simulations show that matter can fall in the domain walls producing a local increase in the matter density.
 This makes the domain walls to leave an imprint in the cosmic shear that should be possible to observe with large lensing surveys such as the incoming ESA Euclid survey.
-Furthermore, as this modifications in the density depends of the position of the walls and not of the matter distribution, the non-static terms provide a new source of non-gaussianities that should be taken into account.
+Furthermore, as these modifications in the density depend on the position of the walls and not on the matter distribution, the non-static terms provide a new source of non-gaussianities that should be taken into account.
 While the predictions related to domain walls are specific of the symmetron model, there are other observables related to the oscillations in the scalar field that are model independent.
-In this sense, studies of mass accretion in galaxies for instance through $L_{\alpha}$ emission (which occur in regions where the scalar fields oscillate) and generation of X-rays in shock waves induced by the oscillations will be crucial when searching for tighter constraints for scalar-tensor theories.
+In this sense, studies of mass accretion in galaxies for instance through $L_{\alpha}$ emission (which occurs in regions where the scalar fields oscillate) and generation of X-rays in shock waves induced by the oscillations will be crucial when searching for tighter constraints for scalar-tensor theories.
 The implications of these effects if observed in near future astrophysical probes at galactic and cluster scales would open a new window to test novel gravity theories and high energy models with cosmological simulations of the nonlinear regime.